summerdawn-ai/mcpify/src/Summerdawn.Mcpifier.AspNetCore/README.md

 # Summerdawn.Mcpifier.AspNetCore

 ASP.NET Core integration for Mcpifier.
-Mcpifier is a zero-code MCP (Model Context Protocol) proxy that exposes an existing REST API as an MCP server.
+Mcpifier is a zero-code MCP (Model Context Protocol) gateway that exposes an existing REST API as an MCP server.

 ## Overview